 ) COMMONWEALTH OF MASSACHU LAND COURT DEPARTMENT OF THE TRIAL COURT ORDER OF NOTICE cleaming to have an interest in a Mortage operating and properly in Westerster.
 Institute of the Control of the rupementarist Sethicamentarist Statini.
 If You now are, or mounty have been, in the active military service of the United States of America, then you may be entabled to the benefits of the Servicementarion Coal Relief Act.
-If you copiect for in that been, then you or your attorney must file a vention appearance and amover or forc court of before Samury 90, 2008 or your attorney must file a vention appearance and amover or forc court of before Samury 90, 2008 or you may found the opportunity to Challenge the Torocloure on the ground of Homocompletion with the Act.
+If you copiect for in that been, then you or your attorney must file a vention appearance and amover or forc court of before Samury 90, 2008 or you may foss the opportunity to Challenge the Streets Court of the Coal States of the States States of the States Stat